Cloud Integration mapping: Your options explained and compared

 One of the core functions of any integration platform, is to translate between different message formats.
 These transformations are colloquially known as mappings, and every integration platform offers its own set of tools for building them.

-SAP Cloud Platform Integration, or Cloud Integration for short (or CPI for even shorter), is SAP’s integration platform in the cloud.
-In this blog, I’d like to introduce you to the mapping options provided by Cloud Integration, namely:
+Cloud Integration is SAP’s integration platform in the cloud.
+In this blog post, I’d like to introduce you to the mapping options provided by Cloud Integration, namely:

 - Message mapping